 Three doctors are busy with water quality assessment

 - Epidemiology and transmission of diarrheal diseases including cholera and shigellosis

 - Clinical management of cholera, invasive diarrhea including shigellosis, persistent diarrhoea and undernutrition.

-- Bedside clinical sessions or simulation and hands-on training or simulation on the management of acute watery diarrhea (AWD), invasive diarrhea, persistent diarrhea and undernutrition
+- Clinical sessions or simulation and hands-on training or simulation on the management of acute watery diarrhea (AWD), invasive diarrhea, persistent diarrhea and undernutrition

-- Demonstration of Oral Rehydration Salts (ORS) and diets in diarrheal diseases and undernutrition
+- Oral Rehydration Salts (ORS) and diets in diarrheal diseases and undernutrition

 - Investigation and management of diarrheal disease outbreak in an emergency

 - Role of the diagnostic laboratory in the outbreak